BetonQuest/BetonQuest/docs/API/API.md

 ## Listening to BetonQuest (Bukkit) events

 BetonQuest calls Bukkit events occasionally: when a conversation is started, finished and when an option is selected.
 You can find these events in `org.betonquest.betonquest.api` package and use them in your plugins.
-If you need any additional events just open and issue on GitHub or send me a pull request.
+If you need any additional events just open and issue on GitHub or open a pull request.

-## Debugging

-You can debug your code using `LogUtils` class by simply call `LogUtils.getlogger().log(..)` to log something.

-We use the following levels for these aspects:
-- `SEVER` - Anything happen, that breaks the plugin, or a main function of the plugin
-- `WARNING` - The most things, where something not normal or unexpected happens, but the plugin still work correctly for the rest(all catch blocks, when not SEVER)
-- `INFO` - Anything you want to log, that also should appear in the normal console
-- `CONFIG` - Not in use at the moment
-- `FINE` - All messages, that you want to only appear in the debug log file, not in the console
-- `FINER` - Do not use this, this is reserved, for exception logging, like you call LogUtils.logThrowable or LogUtils.logThrowableIgnore
-- `FINEST` - Not in use at the moment

-If you have a `catch` block, please log this with a message, that calls `exception.getMessage()` and log the complete exception by using the `Logutils.logThrowable(e)`.
-The methods `logThrowableReport()` and `logThrowableIgnore()` may only be executed by BetonQuest.